 If you’re finding it challenging to hire top employees, there may be several contributing factors affecting this outcome.
 For example, you may be taking too long – and jobseekers do not wait around during a slow hiring process.
 Or you may not have asked the right job interview questions to uncover a candidate’s suitability for the job.

-If you feel that your recruitment process could be improved, have a look at our practical tips for being better prepared, along with methods to streamline and enhance your ability to find the right employee.
+If you're looking for a list of recruitment agencies in Japan that offer advice on recruitment processes, have a look at our practical tips for being better prepared, along with methods to streamline and enhance your ability to find the right employee.
 Alternatively, contact us for help recruiting the ideal candidate for your team.

 Clearly define your hiring needs